 Had to dash off a line because it’s Armistice Day & we just had a SWELL dinner.
 We had pork chops – believe it or not – and twelve visiting French officers.
 This morning at 11 – all the nurses who could be spared – also the officers and 50 enlisted men marched up to the Square of Victory and stood at attention (saluting) while the American & then French taps were blown and wreaths placed on the statue – I believe you people have a picture of the statue.

-Unfortunately, although the next except mentions that some were taken, no single photo including Griffin and all seven of her closest friends has been located yet.
+Several months after this article was first taken, a photo of Griffin and all seven of her closest friends finally turned up.
 Griffin’s young friend Nicole Messiah is also mentioned in the next excerpt.

 We took pictures galore – quite a few of just the eight of us and then loads of the different groups in the outfit.
 It is 1 pm and I am well-fed but exhausted.
 I have to go to bed and get up at 3 to test my gas mask in the chamber.
 At 4.30 I have to go to Nicole’s house for tea – celebration so they’ll have a lot to eat.
 At 7.30 I have to be on duty – wow.